Skip to main content

 Currently the Waggle sensor database contains data such as:

-• relative humidity, barometric pressure, ambient temperature and gas (VOC) BME680
+• Relative humidity, barometric pressure, ambient temperature and gas (VOC) BME680.

-• rainfall measurements (Hydreon RG-15)
+• Rainfall measurements (Hydreon RG-15).

-• AI-based cloud coverage estimation from camera images
+• AI-based cloud coverage estimation from camera images.

-• AI-based object counts from camera images
+• AI-based object counts from camera images.

 Data API

 Due to the wide variety of possible queries, we do not attempt to provide DOIs for results from the data API.
 Instead, we leave it up to users to organize and curate datasets for their own applications.
-Long term, curated data is instead provided via Data Bundles.
+Long term, curated data is instead provided via data bundles.

 There are two recommended approaches to working with the Data API:

-1. Use the Python Sage Data Client.
+1. Using the Python Sage Data Client.

-2. Use the HTTP API.
+2. Using the HTTP API.

 Each is appropriate for different use cases and integrations, but generally the following rule applies: